IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 endorsements/

-ops-log.md # Delivery results, errors, retries — written by delivery + maintenance
+ops-log.md # Delivery results, errors, retries — written by delivery + maintenance + reader-preprocess

 status.md # Current system health summary — written by maintenance